Many or all companies we feature compensate us. Compensation and editorial

 What do tax debt forgiveness forms look like?

-CNC requests and offer in compromise applications share some forms, but the innocent spouse relief form is separate.
-You can fill out the application yourself, but you’re better off working with an accountant or tax attorney, as the forms are long and complicated—and you’ll need to know what other paperwork to gather.
+CNC requests and Offer in Compromise applications have the same application forms, but the innocent spouse relief form is separate.
+You can fill out the application yourself, but you might be better off working with a tax relief company.
+The forms are long and complicated—and you’ll need to know what other paperwork to gather.

-As an example, let’s look at the offer compromise process.
-For an offer in compromise, you’ll fill out Form 656 booklet, which contains Forms 433-A (for individuals) and Form 433-B (for businesses).
+As an example, let’s look at the Offer in Compromise process.
+For an Offer in Compromise, you’ll fill out Form 656 booklet, which contains Form 433-A (for individuals) and Form 433-B (for businesses).
 Before you can apply, you must file all tax returns you’re legally required to file.

-The form is lengthy and requires detailed info, including:
+The form is lengthy and requires detailed information, including:

 • Personal and household information